Tongue and Lip Ties

 No, your baby does not require a referral letter to obtain a Medicare rebate.

-We recommend a single dose of paracetamol 45 min prior to your appointment if your baby is over 4 weeks of age and 4kg weight.
-Your baby is given 1mL sucrose orally at the time of procedure, which is proven to reduce procedural pain for infants.
+We recommend a single dose of paracetamol 45 min prior to your appointment ionly f your baby is over 4 weeks of age AND 4kg weight.

 What will my baby be like after the procedure?